 - The extent of difference between previous seed grant funding and the proposed project, if applicable.

 - Within 1 month of award: one-page text with graphic representation of the Center and team members.
-The document must be suitable for presentation on the UT Dallas Office of Research website.
+The document must be suitable for presentation on the UT Dallas Office of Research and Innovation website.

-- Within 2 weeks prior to the release of any follow-on funding: An annual report must be submitted to the cognizant school leadership and UT Dallas Office of Research.
+- Within 2 weeks prior to the release of any follow-on funding: An annual report must be submitted to the cognizant school leadership and UT Dallas Office of Research and Innovation.
 The annual report must include research outcomes, other outcomes (manuscripts submitted/presented, conferences, etc.), and progress toward securing external funding.

 - Upon request: Provide a brief presentation within UT Dallas during a research symposium or other event to highlight the SCI grant impact.

 - Recipients will serve on Seed Grant review panels for the following review cycle; this means recipients cannot be PIs or collaborators on proposals submitted the cycle following the cycle in which they were awarded.
 By accepting an award, recipients agree to score and provide written comments on assigned proposals before the review deadline and participate in in-person review meetings.

 - Funds will not be released until all necessary compliance related approvals and/or training are acquired, such as IRB, IACUC, IBC, RCR and COI.